 Spend time with animals

 While the most common therapy animal is dogs, the use of other animals in therapy is on the rise.
 Whether trained or not, owning and caring for pets provides a certain amount of therapy such as calming and soothing people who suffer from anxiety.
-But you don’t have to have a pet to feel the same affects.
+But you don’t have to have a pet to feel the same effects.
 Researchers found that petting an animal reduced anxiety.

 However, you choose to deal with your anxiety, remember that you are not alone.
 Try these tools and learn more simple self-care strategies to improve your symptoms.
 If you wish to get professional help and support to make life more manageable, contact us today.